 - Uncleanliness.
 Sanitary living conditions help stop the spread of germs and your loved one should be living in a clean environment so they can enjoy their home.
 Soiled clothes, bedsheets, and unclean common areas are signs of neglect and can put your loved one at risk of contagious diseases.

 A nursing home with a short or inexperienced staff may also face additional challenges of working longer hours and having more responsibilities than they can handle.
 When there is so much that they are responsible for and are also battling fatigue, then they are more likely to make mistakes.
 Unfortunately, certain mistakes can be fatal for nursing home residents.

 While elder neglect may not be intentional, there’s no excuse for it to happen.
 Your loved one deserves to live safely and with dignity.
-If they’ve been harmed because of neglect, our lawyers are here to fight for them.
+If they’ve been harmed because of neglect in Fayetteville, our lawyers are here to fight for them.

 There’s also another way for a nursing home to be neglectful—their lack of security.
 Let’s look into what elopement is and how it can cause harm to senior residents.

 When nursing homes aren’t attentive, residents who are prone to wandering may leave the premises.
 This can happen when the nursing home doesn’t have enough staff to keep a watchful eye on residents.
 There should be procedures and protocols to protect residents, especially if they’re an elopement risk.
 Nursing homes that don’t have careful security measures in place may not catch that your loved one is missing until hours after they’ve left.
 Seniors who leave their home may not realize what they’re doing.
 They may become lost, confused, and unable to find their way back.